 - Assign a default value like “Not Available” when you cannot let a field remain blank

-The action you must take will vary depending on the type of data you’re working with, and typically is the responsibility of the business department that works with a specific type of data set.
+The action you must take will vary depending on the type of data you’re working with.
+This is typically the responsibility of the business department that works with a specific type of data set.

 Note that all of the measures we’ve discussed till now focus on improving the quality of existing data rather than addressing the root cause – which is often at the point where data is entered in transactional system by front-line employees.
 If you’re truly invested in improving data quality, you will also need to implement rules that improve quality of data being entered.
 For instance, in a financial institution, the management may notice that social security numbers of customers are often left blank or incorrectly entered.
 They could choose to implement a rule that makes the field value ‘required’ in a format specific to social security numbers (AAA-GG-SSSS) while disallowing nonsensical entries like 999-99-9999.